Environmentally-friendly coffee

 We receive our coffee beans by sea, not air, which keeps carbon emissions down.
 We are always looking for ways to make the journeys shorter and the transportation more efficient.

-Cutting emissions
+Cutting emissions & Pollution

-We have cut the carbon emissions from our roasting operations by buying green energy to power our roastery and keep the lights on.
 Even though our energy source is carbon neutral, we are still taking steps to use power as efficiently as possible: we’ve tinkered with our roasters to optimise their performance, added a variable fan and upgraded the burner.
 They now run off just 40% of the fuel they would have used when new.

-We’ve added afterburners to our roasters to eliminate VOCs (volatile organic compounds) from our emissions – meaning cleaner air for our Bristol community.
+We’ve also added afterburners to our roasters to eliminate VOCs (volatile organic compounds) from our emissions – meaning cleaner air for our Bristol community.

-We recently wrote a blog post for Clean Air Day about why clean air is something that's important to us Extract Coffee Roasters and the steps that we're taking to reduce air pollution.
+Check out our blog post for Clean Air Day about why clean air is something that's important to us Extract Coffee Roasters and the steps that we're taking to reduce air pollution.

 Packaging

-Recycling Coffee Chaff
+Recycling Coffee Chaff & Grinds

-Donating surplus coffee to Fareshare South West
+Donating surplus coffee

 Fareshare South West works with the food industry to collect surplus food items, then distributes these through a network of 400+ charities and community groups.